haskell-org/summer-of-haskell/content/ideas/cabal-nix-workflow.md

 * There should be an easy way to "pin" a nixpkgs version so that builds are reproducible.
-This could take the form of specifying a hash directly of a nixpkgs commit or more indirectly such as specifying a `lts` version (with an appropiately generated package set) and so on.
+This could take the form of specifying a hash directly of a nixpkgs commit or more indirectly such as specifying a `lts` version (with an appropriately generated package set) and so on.

 * `cabal build --nix -w ghc-8.0.2` should modify the environment to provision the 8.0.2 package set rather than rely on the user to have already installed the